sql-formatter-org/sql-formatter/docs/lineWidth.md

 # lineWidth

-Determines maximum length of parenthesize expressions.
+Determines maximum length of parenthesized expressions.

 ## Option value

-A number (default `50`) specifying the maximum length of parenthesize expression that's does not get split up to multiple lines.
+A number (default `50`) specifying the maximum length of parenthesized expression that's does not get split up to multiple lines.

 Note: `lineWidth` also effects formatting of comma-separated lists when `newline: "lineWidth"` used.